LetMyPeopleCode/glitch-localdev/README.md

 # glitch-localdev
 **Author:** Greg Bulmash (@YiddishNinja)

+## This repo is deprecated as Glitch released a great VS Code plugin that makes this obsolete. :-)

 **Release History:**

 * 0.1.0 - FIRST RELEASE - 4/14/2019 - ***Consider this VERY alpha software***